Single vs Multi-Session Modes

 When we have multiple active sessions, it’s impossible for AgentOps to know which session a particular LLM call belongs to without a little help.

-To track an LLM Call, use session.patch()
+To track an LLM call, use session.patch()

 import agentops